Work in progress – I will add more instructions to this page while I’m discovering the piStorms’ features.

 Pi setup

-Write Lite version of Raspberry OS to SD-card and start up the pi
+Use the official Raspberry Pi Imager or a third party tool like BalenaEtcher to write the Lite version of Raspberry Pi OS to a SD-card and start up the pi

 (everything except the basic installation can be done without network connectivity, but it is easier to do it over SSH than at the terminal)